sensorlab/NAOMI/README.md

-# Self-Evolving AI/ML Workflow
+# Self-Evolving AI/ML Workflow System

 AI/ML workflow solution is an MLOps system designed for deployment on a heterogeneous Kubernetes cluster with ARM and x86 GNU/Linux nodes, simulating distributed edge infrastructure common in RAN (Radio Access Networks), network slices and MEC (Multi-Access Edge Computing) devices.

 The system leverages the Ray framework for data processing, model training, and model inference, distributing the computational load on edge and non-edge nodes.
-Data preparation can done with frameworks like Pandas or Ray Data while using Minio as a object store.
+Data preparation can be done with frameworks like Pandas or Ray Data while using Minio as an object store.
 Model training, managed by Ray, supports Keras, TensorFlow, and PyTorch with minor modifications.
 MLflow handles model storage and management, facilitating easy access and updates.
 Trained models are deployed as inference API endpoints using Ray Serve or as Kubernetes deployments using helm charts and docker containers.